slowernews/wisdom-tldr/chapters/introduction.md

 <!--
 > *"A vida é a constante oscilação entre a ânsia de ter e o tédio de possuir."  -- Arthur Schopenhauer [1788]*
-> *"We will only have work-life balance when we feel safe at home and feel safe at work."  -- Simon Sinek [1973]*
-> *"The literal meaning of life is whatever you’re doing that prevents you from killing yourself."  -- Albert Camus [1913]**
-> *"The most extraordinary thing in the world is an ordinary man and an ordinary woman and their ordinary children."  -- G.K.
-Chesterton [1874]*
 > *"You are not a drop in the ocean.
 You are the entire ocean in a drop."  -- Rumi [1207]*
 - basically your job here on earth is to make 1-2-3 decisions in your life extremely well, and the rest is a rounding error.
 -->

+> *"The most extraordinary thing in the world is an ordinary man and an ordinary woman and their ordinary children."
+-- G.K.
+Chesterton [1874]*

 > *"The meaning of life is to find your gift.
 The purpose of life is to give it away."
 -- Pablo Picasso [1881]*